{{BCKData.LocationHeading}}

 Cybersecurity awareness and preparedness chart

-{ "heading": "Key contacts", "swipeData": ["Global","Local"], "localSubHeading":"Search a country to find a local key contact test", "localSearchPlaceholder":"Local key contacts", "globalHideSeeFullTeam": 1, "Donotdisplaylocalkeycontacts": 1, "globalContactLimit": "0", "loadMore": "Load More", "hideGlobalHeading": 0 }
+{ "heading": "Key contacts", "swipeData": ["Global","Local"], "localSubHeading":"Search a country to find a local key contact", "localSearchPlaceholder":"Local key contacts", "globalHideSeeFullTeam": 1, "Donotdisplaylocalkeycontacts": 1, "globalContactLimit": "0", "loadMore": "Load More", "hideGlobalHeading": 0 }

 {{getInitData.heading}}